Locations:

 What happens after a salpingectomy?

 The exact recovery time varies.
-Everyone heals at a different rate, but it's best to assume you'll need several days of rest after surgery.
+Everyone heals at a different rate, but it’s best to assume you’ll need several days of rest after surgery.
+The incision area will be sore, and your mobility will be limited for at least a few days.
+If your surgeon made one large incision, you can expect to have limitations on your movement for longer.

-Before leaving the hospital or surgical center, make sure you receive post-operative instructions on when you can resume day-to-day activities like showering, using stairs, taking medications, driving, and returning to work.
+Before leaving the hospital or surgical center, make sure you receive postoperative instructions on when you can resume day-to-day activities like showering, using stairs, taking medications, driving and returning to work.

 Care at Cleveland Clinic